sunkavallivijay/springlearningsummary/kafka.md

 Default 7days
 Configured for each topic

-Messages received by a topic can be checked by looking at log file in that topic folder
+Messages received by a topic can be checked by looking at log file in that topic folder.
+Similar to Solr, kafa has folder with .index and .log files which are used for data storage(?)

 Partition and replication :
 Each partition resides on only one machine